Blankscreen-exe/activity-tracker-prototype/README.md

 ## Usage

 **GUI**: launch `ActivityTracker.exe` with no arguments.
-Hit "Start Tracking" and it runs in the background while you use your PC normally.
+Tracking does not start automatically - click the Play icon on the Tracker tab, and it runs in the background while you use your PC normally.

 **CLI summary**: